Ladakh- The Land of High Passes

 Note: Roads get slippery after rain and snow, so be really careful.

 Road: Well constructed, steep, paved road with multiple water streams flowing in between and some of these are really wild.
 On one side there are huge mountains, while on another deep valley; so be careful while driving.

-The Baralacha La lies between Sarchu and jispa, 59 km from Sarchu in Himachal Pradesh, India.
-The pass summit has cross roads from Ladakh, Spiti, Zanskar, and Lahaul and was earlier a famous trade road.
+The Baralacha La lies between Sarchu and Jispa, 59 km from Sarchu in Himachal Pradesh, India.
+The pass summit has crossroads from Ladakh, Lahaul Spiti, Zanskar and was earlier a famous trade road.
 It is also a base for many treks.
 We encountered lightning and rain at Baralacha pass.
 Roads and the whole valley turned foggy but still, it was really serene.
 We guess the pass will be much prettier in clear weather.

-Just 3 km ahead from the pass, we saw a pentagon-shaped, turquoise blue pond, known as Suraj Taal, which is the source of river Bhaga.
+Just 3 km ahead of the pass, we saw a pentagon-shaped, turquoise blue pond, known as Suraj Taal, which is the source of river Bhaga.

 The BaraLacha La closes down in winters due to heavy snowfall and one doesn’t need any permit to cross it while coming back to Manali from Leh.

 - There are multiple streams passing on the road.
 Cross only if it’s not extreme, as it can be dangerous.

 - Be careful with the falling rocks and landslides.

 - April to October is the best time to travel this pass.

 14. Rohtang La / Rohtam Pass (Pass of Corpuses)